 Why Choose a Career in Criminal Justice or Criminology?

-Criminal justice careers give you the ability to play to your strengths and use your specific skills for a greater good, whether through helping victims of crime as a victims' advocate, helping to counsel and rehabilitate convicted criminals as a forensic psychologist, or overseeing the progress of a parolee or probationer as a probation, parole or community control officer.
+Criminal justice careers give you the ability to play to your strengths and use your specific skills for a greater good, whether through helping victims of crime as a victims' advocate, helping profile criminals as a forensic psychologist, or overseeing the progress of a parolee or probationer as a probation, parole or community control officer.

 Engage Your Brain